sriramss/docs-csm/005-NCN-DEPLOY.md

 Move onto Installing platform services [NCN Platform Install](006-NCN-PLATFORM-INSTALL.md).

-### Manual Step 8: Update BGP peers on switches.
+### Manual Step 9: Update BGP peers on switches.

 After the NCNs are booted the BGP peers will need to be checked and updated if the neighbors IPs are incorrect on the switches.
+At this point the BGP peering sessions on the switches will not be established.
 See the doc to [Update BGP Neighbors](400-SWITCH-BGP-NEIGHBORS.md).